The Kabuki Warriors

-The Kabuki Warriors (カブキウォリアーズ, Kabuki Woriāzu) are a villainous professional wrestling tag team consisting of Asuka and Kairi Sane.
-They are signed to WWE, where they perform on the Raw brand and are the current WWE Women's Tag Team Champions in their third reign.
-As part of the team, Asuka is a former one-time WWE Raw Women's Champion and had won the 2020 Women's Money in the Bank.
+The Kabuki Warriors (カブキウォリアーズ, Kabuki Woriāzu) were a Japanese professional wrestling tag team in WWE, consisting of Asuka and Kairi Sane.
+They are former three-time WWE Women's Tag Team Champions.
+As part of the team, Asuka is a former one-time WWE Raw Women's Champion and won the 2020 Women's Money in the Bank.

 The team originally formed as faces in April 2019 with Paige as their manager before both of them turned heel and kicked Paige out in October of the same year.
 Asuka and Sane amicably split up in July 2020 when the latter left WWE to return to Japan.
 Sane returned to WWE in November 2023 at Crown Jewel and the pair immediately reunited.